ibm-cloud-docs/power-iaas/network-overview.md

 Establishing the connectivity between the pod in your data center and {{site.data.keyword.powerSysFull}} IBM Cloud requires meticulous planning, site preparation, meeting the prerequisites, understanding the network architecture, and others.

-Setting up of a network involves setting up the following two networks:
+Setting up a network involves the following two networks:
 * [Control plane network](#control-plane-network) - for communication between the IBM Cloud and the pod that is located in your data center.
 * [Data plane network](#data-plane-network) - for accessing virtual servers.